NCAR/aiml-utils/aimlutils/hyper_opt/README.md

 Note that the first line in the train method states that any custom changes to the model configuration (conf) must be done here.
 If custom changes are required, the user may supply a method named **custom_updates** in addition to the Objective class (you may save both in the same script, or import the method from somewhere else in your custom Objective script).
 See also the section **Custom model configuration updates** below for an example.

+Finally, if using Keras, you need to include the KerasPruningCallback that will allow optuna to termine unpromising trials.
+We do something similar when using torch -- see the examples directory.

 ### Hyperparameter optimizer configuration

 There are three main fields, log, slurm, and optuna, and variable subfields within each field.
 The log field allows us to save a file for printing messages and warnings that are placed in areas throughout the package.
 The slurm field allows the user to specify how many GPU nodes should be used, and supports any slurm setting.
 The optuna field allows the user to configure the optimization procedure, including specifying which parameters will be used, as well as the performance metric.
 For example, consider the configuration settings: